-Roughly two-thirds of Tanzania’s population is under the age of 25, a statistic that conveys every young person’s challenge in this country – gainful employment.
-Given this reality, students who come from economically, socially and educationally deprived backgrounds must overcome tremendous odds to secure work that can provide a decent or promising living.
+Roughly two-thirds of Tanzania’s population is under the age of 25, a statistic that conveys every young person’s challenge in this country: the ability to produce income.
+Students who come from socially, economically and educationally deprived backgrounds must overcome tremendous odds to secure work or build their own projects that provide a decent living.

-EdPowerment addresses this challenge in three ways across all its programs: Strengthening student core academics; Teaching employability skills; and Encouraging personal development.
-Only the combination of these elements can lead students to the desired outcome: self-reliance.
+EdPowerment addresses this challenge through three cornerstones across its programs: strengthening student core academics; teaching employability skills; and encouraging personal development.
+Only this combination can accomplish the desired outcome: Self-Reliance.

-English and math are pivotal to both classroom and workplace success in Tanzania.
-EdPowerment emphasizes these two subjects as it develops instructional strategies at KIWOCE and chooses placements and academic reinforcement for its sponsored students.
-Additionally, EdPowerment works with the KIWOCE staff and our sponsored students when on breaks to make critical thinking part of every subject and topic.
+English is pivotal to workplace success in Tanzania.
+EdPowerment emphasizes use of English as it supports instructional strategies at KIWOCE and chooses placements and academic reinforcement for its sponsored students.
+Additionally, EdPowerment works in multiple ways with the KIWOCE staff and our sponsored students to advance critical thinking, problem-solving and other academic concepts.

-EdPowerment believes that consciously understanding one’s own abilities, background and social environment is critical to our students’ advancement.
-While the majority come from broken or troubled childhoods and family dysfunction, mental health and counseling are virtually unheard of or out of reach for them.
-EdPowerment addresses this side of the maturing process so that our students can better cope with and solve both personal and inter-personal difficulties.
+Consciously understanding one’s own abilities, background and social environment is critical to advancement.
+Most of our students come from broken or troubled backgrounds with no access to professional mental health and counseling services.
+EdPowerment addresses this reality as best we can so that our students can better cope with both personal and inter-personal difficulties.

 EdPowerment believes in student-centered learning.
-Whether it’s our sponsorship program, the THRIVE program or the KIWOCE Open School, we structure and encourage teaching methods and strategies that can best engage students and promote their success.
-The following goals power What We Do.
+Whether in our sponsorship program or the KIWOCE Open School, we foster teaching methods and strategies that can turn passive learners into engaged participants.